Travel Information between London and Dublin

 These are the most popular departure and arrival points from London to Dublin:

-Direct services tend to save you time and add more convenience in getting you to Dublin as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from London to Dublin.
+Direct services to Dublin tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.

 Here are some other resources that might have the information you need